phillipshreves/battle-of-the-bandwidth/README.md

 ## Acknowledgements

-This application utilizes the [LibreSpeed](https://librespeed.org/) project to perform speed tests.
+This application utilizes [CloudFlare](https://github.com/cloudflare/speedtest?tab=readme-ov-file) and the [LibreSpeed](https://librespeed.org/) project to perform speed tests.
 Please visit their sponsors to support the project.